 Recommendation 2: Revise the IRM to require that the manual two-year reviews associated with PPIAs are fully documented and reviewed and are approved by the manager.

-[IRS] Management’s Response: IRS management agreed with this recommendation and will determine the type(s) of manual two-year review that will require management review and full documentation.
-They will also revise the IRM to include this information
+Management’s Response: IRS management agreed with this recommendation and will determine the type(s) of manual two-year review that will require management review and full documentation.
+They will also revise the IRM to include this information.

 So what should a taxpayer in a PPIA do?

-If you have a PPIA that was agreed to years ago, no may be a good time to review your other IRS tax debt settlement options.
+If you have a PPIA that was agreed to years ago, now may be a good time to review your other tax debt settlement options.

 - Enough time may have elapsed on any personal tax debts to discharge with a Chapter 7 bankruptcy.
-Chapter 7 bankruptcy can completed wipe out your debt.
+In many cases, Chapter 7 bankruptcy can completely wipe out your debt.
 Be sure to talk to a local tax bankruptcy expert in your area.

 - Or, it may be time to consider an Offer in Compromise.
 It is our experience that the Offer in Compromise units have been accepting Offers they would not have back in 2009.
 Our suspected reason: We don't think the IRS believes the economy will rebound any time soon.
 The IRS is agreeing to settle for less because of practical concerns.
 The deal you may offer could be more than they expect to ever collect from you.

 If you need assistance, contact us to schedule a free consultation.